Lithium Ion Battery Recycling

 There are several reusable materials inside lithium ion batteries including cobalt, nickel and copper.
 By reusing these materials, less space is occupied in landfills which protects natural resources.
 Subsequently, this prompts overall pollution being reduced.

 People, organizations and governments are pushing toward a greener world.
 It is a colossal step forward in making this objective a reality.

 All in all, lithium ion batteries are a power source for electric vehicles, solar power storage, power tools and more.
 They also contain a wealth of reusable materials.
 Recycling lithium ion batteries reuses valuable materials, diminishes space occupied in landfills, protects natural resources and more.
-Interco even buys and sells lithium ion batteries to anybody interested in selling or purchasing.
+We even buy and sell lithium ion batteries to anybody interested in selling or purchasing.

-To become more familiar with how professionals recycle lithium ion batteries, click here to get in touch with Interco.
+To become more familiar with how professionals recycle lithium ion batteries, click here to get in touch with us.